 They are “tumor suppressor proteins” which normally control cell growth and cell death.
 These genes are important because they also help repair normal and abnormal damage that affects our DNA throughout our lives.
 Everyone (regardless of gender) has two copies of these genes in the DNA of every cell in their bodies.
 People are called carriers of BRCA1 or BRCA2 when they carry one normal and one abnormal or mutated copy of either one of these genes.
 That means that one copy of the genes functions normally to help suppress potential tumor development, while the other does not.

 What does it mean to be a BRCA1 or BRCA2 carrier?

 Having two copies of normally functioning genes is very helpful, because if one gene mutates spontaneously, the other copy can act as a backup and keep everything functioning as it should, while the body repairs the mutation.
-People who are carriers of BRCA1 or BRCA2 only have one functioning copy of these genes, which means if the other copy mutates spontaneously, there is a a higher risk of it leading to the development of a tumour.
+People who are carriers of BRCA1 or BRCA2 only have one functioning copy of these genes, which means if the other copy mutates (spontaneously), there is a a higher risk of it leading to the development of a tumour.
 Possible causes of mutated genes in life include chemical, physical, or biological environmental exposures, or chance errors during cell replication.
 This is why carrying a mutated copy of BRCA1 or BRCA2 is not a guarantee that the person will develop cancer.
-It just means that they have a higher risk of developing cancer than people who have two normal copies of these genes.
+It just means that they have a higher risk of developing cancer than people with two normal copies of these genes.

 What are the cancer risks for BRCA1 or BRCA2 carriers?